dspeyer/dspeyer.github.io/magic.md

 Grant Othersight can be used to grant Soulsight based on a different magic source the caster is familiar with.

+In addition to a spirit, scrying can be cast on an animal or constructed body (see Summoning).

 ## Space Manipulation

 This school bends space itself.